openstack/horizon/doc/source/contributing.rst

 Once you've made your changes, there are a few things to do:

 * Make sure the unit tests and linting tasks pass by running ``tox``
+* Take a look at your patch in API profiler, i.e. how it impacts the performance.
+See `Profiling Pages`_.
 * Make sure your code is ready for translation: See :ref:`pseudo_translation`.
 * Make sure your code is up-to-date with the latest master: ``git pull --rebase``
 * Finally, run ``git review`` to upload your changes to Gerrit for review.